Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 .
 Her popular cultus, aided in large part by political considerations, led to a rapid canonization.
 In 1235, Pope Gregory IX

 named her St. Elisabeth.
 Her official canonization ceremony was Pentecost (28 May), only about three and a half years after her death.
 The lasting effect she had on individuals, the Church, and on health care have led many to call her "the greatest woman of the German Middle Ages."
+In honor of Elisabeth and her contributions to Church and society, the city of Erfurt chose her as its 2007 "cultural theme."

 For Lutherans, Wartburg Castle holds special significance because of events happening some three hundred years later.
 It was to the Wartburg that friends moved Martin Luther